dharmafly/pablo-docs/_posts/2175-01-01-collections.md

 ## Method chaining

-Collection methods are generally chainable.
+Collection methods are generally chainable:

     /* Append an <svg> element to an HTML element */ var svg = Pablo(demoElement).svg({